 This highly comprehensive treatment method can be completed in just a couple of weeks without any downtime.

-Reversing Short Round Faces – The lower jaw usually closes too close to the nose causing facial collapse, a small looking chin or a short round face.
-Older patients have short round faces and younger patients have egg-shaped faces.
+Reversing Short Round Faces – The lower jaw usually closes too close to the nose causing facial collapse, a recessive chin, or a short round face.
+Older patients have short round faces, and younger patients have egg-shaped faces.
 Reversing the short round face is accomplished with JawTrac® to locate the ideal jaw position and VENLAY® to maintain that position using the Face-lift Dentistry® Method.

-Small Chins – Small looking chins are really much larger chins that look smaller.
-The overbite pushes the chin back making the chin appear smaller.
-Your chin is not that small so this method of bite correction allows the chin to appear larger by moving the jaw to a healthy jaw position without pain, force or surgery using JawTrac®.
-We stress that the overbite jaw position is unhealthy and the overbite JawTrac® jaw position is a healthy jaw position.
+Small Chins – Small-looking chins are really much larger chins that look smaller.
+A more severe overbite pushes the chin back, making the lower jaw (or mandible) appear smaller.
+This treatment method allows the chin to appear larger by moving the recessed jaw to a healthy position without pain, force or overbite jaw surgery, using JawTrac®.
+When you have an overbite, the jaw position is unhealthy.
+The goal of JawTrac® is to find and experience a healthy jaw position.

 Reduce Sleeping Problems – Overbites push the jaw back, which causes narrowing of the airway.
 When the airway is narrow, sleeping problems are a result.
 Our patients tell us that they are sleeping better, feeling better, have more energy and looking better with VENLAY® Bite Restoration.

 Stunning Cosmetic Benefits – This treatment improves the shape, proportions, and support for the entire face.
 This is way beyond porcelain veneers and cosmetic smile-type dentistry.
 We improve your health and function and at the same time get stunning cosmetic benefits.